 - Companies have to train employees to operate the software.

-- Data is more secured in the customized software.
+- Data is more secure in the customized software.

 - Some specified number of users can get authorized access.